Lyrical Yet Underwhelming: Sisters of Sword and Song by Rebecca Ross

 Tale of Sisterhood

-For all the magical world-building and fantastical quests in Sisters of Sword and Song, the story is principally a story about sisters and the length they will go to protect each other.
-The romance between Evadne and Lord Straton’s second-born son, Damon, is, therefore, secondary.
+For all the magical world-building and fantastical quests in Sisters of Sword and Song, the story is principally about sisters and the lengths they will go to protect each other.
+Therefore, the romance between Evadne and Lord Straton’s second-born son, Damon, is secondary.
 That doesn’t mean the romance wasn’t sweet and cute, though!

-Of the two sisters, Halcyon is definitely more my speed and preference for heroine archetypes: badass and self-assured.
-But I have come to appreciate, over the years, heroines that fight with the pen instead of the sword, so to speak.
-Evadne had a fascinating storyline, and I honestly think her biggest strength was her loyalty to her sister.
+Of the two sisters, Halcyon is more my speed and preference for heroine archetypes: badass and self-assured.
+But I have come to appreciate, over the years, heroines who fight with the pen instead of the sword, so to speak.
+Evadne had a fascinating storyline; her biggest strength was her loyalty to her sister.
 What she was willing to sacrifice for her sister was incredibly moving and inspiring–not many siblings would be willing to give up so much.

-I really loved the theme of family, especially how the author’s exploration of familial love demonstrated the nuances and complexities of those relationships.
-For instance, teenagers often feel that they have to get away from their homes and out of their comfort zones to really discover who they are.
-After being out in the world, many realize that their home is where they are meant to be.
-For a girl like Evadne, who spent her whole life dreaming of the world beyond the Grove and thinking that she was destined for so much more, I really liked how the novel came full circle with her finally being comfortable and owning her desire to be at home in the Grove.
+I loved the family theme, especially how the author’s exploration of familial love demonstrated the nuances and complexities of those relationships.
+For instance, teenagers often feel they have to get away from their homes and out of their comfort zones to discover who they are.
+After being out in the world, many realize their home is where they are meant to be.
+For a girl like Evadne, who spent her whole life dreaming of the world beyond the Grove and thinking that she was destined for so much more, I liked how the novel came full circle with her finally being comfortable and owning her desire to be home in the Grove.

 Nuanced Characterizations

-Each relationship (Halycon and Lord Straton, Halycon and Evadne, Damon and Lord Straton, and Evadne and Damon) has their tribulations as each character has to come to terms with the fallout from Xander’s death.
+Each relationship (Halycon and Lord Straton, Halycon and Evadne, Damon and Lord Straton, and Evadne and Damon) has their tribulations, as each character has to face the fallout from Xander’s death.

 It was incredibly unique how the author went about humanizing Lord Straton.
 Initially, I assumed he was the big bad of the novel and that he was lying about Halycon’s crimes.
 Xander’s death allowed for a three-dimensional exploration of a relationship between a protege and her mentor; it’s not always rainbows and unicorns.

-Finally, I really appreciated how Evadne’s love interest, Damon had a similar relationship with his older brother as Evadne did with Halycon.
+Finally, I really appreciated Evadne’s love interest.
+Damon had a relationship with his older brother, similar to Evadne’s relationship with Halycon.
 While Evadne and Halycon were a bit closer, both Evadne and Damon lived with being the unremarkable child–Damon, a mage, was completely average in his abilities and, therefore, not a useful tool to his father, who needed the best warriors in his fight against the people trying to take the throne.

 Spoiler: Finale Scene